cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 Fields are returned in the order in which they are specified in the query.

-In case you do not use fields operator, you have to disable the code intercepetor by means of an annotation from the Jaspe Library: @DisableJaspe
+In case you do not use the fields operator, you have to disable the code interceptor by means of an annotation from the Jaspe Library: @DisableJaspe

 See: <https://git.tui-ds.com/architecture/jaspe-v2/blob/master/README.md> (REST API Partial Response Library for Spring Boot Applications)